aidalgol/dockered-language-servers/CONTRIBUTING.rst

 Long-form options are preferred to make scripts (including ``Dockerfile`` ``RUN`` instructions) clearer, without requiring the reader to look up several single-letter options.

-The "slim" base-images are preferred in the interest of saving space.
+The Alpine and "slim" base-images are preferred in the interest of saving space.